A. Kalpana

-A. Kalpana of DMK party is the sixth and incumbent mayor of Coimbatore city, Tamil Nadu.
+Kalpana Anandakumar of DMK party is the sixth and incumbent mayor of Coimbatore city, Tamil Nadu.
 She succeeded Ganapathi P. Raj Kumar of All India Anna Dravida Munnetra Kazhagam as the first women mayor of the city after the local body elections held in the city in 2022.

+On 3rd July 2024 she resigned her office as mayor of Coimbatore.